orkestron-ai/software-meta-model/b0-product-core/003-stakeholders-and-motivation.md

 The output is a structured model of:

 - stakeholders
-- their motivations
+- roles
-- their goals and outcomes
+- goals and success criteria
+- motivations and expectations
-- value perception
+- value and anti-value perception
+- change drivers
-- relationships between stakeholders
+- relationships and conflicts

 ---